I adore lettuce wraps. Similar to my Vietnamese salad rolls, they have all the crunchy textures and bright flavors I can’t get enough of!

 - 6-8 ounces cooked rice vermicelli OR gluten free spaghetti, miracle noodles, or zucchini noodles (you could also omit this completely if you'd like!)

-- 1 pound lean ground meat
+- 1 pound ground meat beef, chicken, and pork all work

 - 3 cloves garlic minced